backdrop-contrib/date_ical/README.txt

     "Format: iCal Feed", and check "Disable webcal://".
 Then save your View.
     This will make the iCal icon download a .ics file with the events, instead of loading the events directly into the user's calendar app.
+17. If events that you expect your feed to include are not appearing when it gets consumed by a calendar app, check the Drupal permissions for your event content type.
+If anonymous users can't view the event nodes, they won't appear in your feed when it gets loaded by a calendar app.

 HOW TO EXPORT AN ICAL FEED USING THE iCal Fields PLUGIN 1-6.These steps are the same as above.